 Malignant (cancerous) tumours are life-threatening and can grow rapidly.
 They may spread within the brain and spinal cord, or come back soon after treatment.
-However, some malignant tumours respond well to treatment.
+A malignant brain tumour may be called brain cancer.

 How common are brain tumours

-Around 341 Queenslanders are diagnosed with malignant brain tumours every year.
+Around 341 Queenslanders are diagnosed with malignant brain tumours every year, and it can affect people at any age.
 Benign brain and spinal cord tumours are more common than malignant tumours

 What are the risks factors

-The causes of most brain and spinal cord tumours are unknown.
-However, there are a couple of known risk factors for brain tumours:
+The causes of most brain and spinal cord tumours are unknown, but factors known to increase the risk include:

-- Family history – In rare cases, a fault in the genes, usually passed down from one parent, can increase the risk of developing a brain tumour.
-For example, some people have a genetic condition called neurofibromatosis which can lead to tumours of the neurons.
+- Family history – While it is rare for brain tumours to run in families, a fault in the genes, usually passed down from either the mother or father, can increase the risk of developing a brain tumour.
+For example, some people have a genetic condition called neurofibromatosis which can lead to tumours of the brain and spinal cord.

-- Radiation Therapy – In rare cases, people who have had radiation therapy to the head, particularly to treat childhood leukaemia may be at an increased risk of developing a tumour.
+- Radiation Therapy – People who have had radiation therapy to the head, particularly to treat childhood leukaemia may have a slightly higher risk of developing a brain tumour.

 What are the symptoms

-Many symptoms of brain tumours are more likely to be caused by other factors.
-However, any new, persistent or worsening symptoms should be reported to your doctor.
+Many symptoms are likely to be caused by other factors, but see your doctor about any new, persistent or worsening symptoms.

-General symptoms – brain tumour symptoms may be caused by increased pressure in the skull.
+General symptoms – Brain tumours can increase pressure inside the skull (known as intracranial pressure).
 Pressure can build up because the tumour itself is taking up too much space or because it is blocking the flow of the cerebrospinal fluid around the brain.

 Intercranial pressure can lead to symptoms such as: